Agoo: Establishment by the Franciscans

 A permanent settlement was established in Agoo in 1578 when two Franciscan Missionaries, Fray Juan Bautista Lucarelli of Italy and Fray Sebastian de Baeza of Spain, constructed a thatch and bamboo church in honor of Saint Francis of Assisi.
 Agoo encompassed a vast land area that spanned the modern-day towns of Rosario, Santo Tomas, Tubao, Pugo, Aringay, Caba, Bauang, and the place called "Atuley" or present-day San Juan.
 Agoo became the center of the campaign of pacification and conquest, not only of the surrounding towns that would later become La Union but of the mountain tribes in the Cordilleras as well.

 The two missionaries formally proclaimed Agoo as a civic unit. naming it after the river along whose banks it was built.
 At the time, the riverbank was forested with pine-like trees locally called "aroo" or "agoho" (Casuarina equisetifolia, or Whistling Pine).

-In another claim of the town's name origin, Agoo was said to be derived from a variety of flying fish (chileopogon agoo), thus "agoo," by which Japanese settlers called it thereafter.

 El Puerto de Japon

 During the early years of the Spanish colonial period, Agoo continued to be an important point of trade with Japan.
 Miguel De Loarca referred to Agoo as "El Puerto de Japon" - the Japanese Port.

 Rosario Mendoza-Cortes, in her book "Pangasinan 1572-1800" notes that Agoo was the region's primary port of call for Japanese and Chinese traders - with the only other contender for the honor being Sual, Pangasinan.
 This was because there was a Japanese colony there.
 After all, traders at Agoo would have access to a greater number of people, and it was nearer to China and Japan.
 The main product traded from the area was the deer pelt, which was shipped to Japan.

 Agoo's role as a port deteriorated when the Spanish closed the Philippines to foreign trade.
 When foreign trade was allowed again, the shape of the gulf had changed and it was thus Sual that became the dominant port.